Searching with Read the Docs¶

 Exact phrase search with slop value¶

-It can be used to match words which are near one another.
+It can be used to match words that are near one another.

-* at the end of any term signifies a prefix query.
+* (asterisk) at the end of any term signifies a prefix query.

-It returns the results containg the words with specific prefix.
+It returns the results containing the words with specific prefix.

 ~N after a word signifies edit distance (fuzziness).

-This type of query is helpful when spelling of the actual keyword is unsure.
+This type of query is helpful when the exact spelling of the keyword is unknown.

-The search query syntaxes described in the previous section can be used with one another to build complex queries.
+The search query syntaxes described in the previous sections can be used with one another to build complex queries.